 The insurance adjuster for the driver who hit you told you that, since you can't provide a medical scan of the injury, your injuries claim is not worth much.
 You have been unable to work since the crash, and your doctors have been unable to provide relief, so you are struggling to believe that you don't have a strong claim for damages.
 What should you do?

-If you are experiencing something similar to this scenario, we advise you to contact a car accident attorney as soon as possible.
+If you are experiencing something similar to this scenario, we advise you to contact an Albuquerque car accident lawyer as soon as possible.
 While some firms will turn down soft tissue cases such as whiplash, the attorneys at Keller & Keller are happy to provide you with a free case evaluation.

 When Whiplash Is a Serious Injury

 Whiplash and other soft tissue injuries such as sprains and strains are just like any other car accident injury.
 If you need medical attention, are unable to work, face weeks or months of expensive treatment, and may never fully recover, you have a serious injury and deserve compensation from the negligent party who caused the crash.

 It shouldn't matter if the injury is a broken bone or a strained muscle.
 Unfortunately, insurance adjusters will make the argument that whiplash is hard to prove and may even accuse you of faking the injury.
 However, with the proper medical records and an attorney willing to fight for you, you can make a strong claim.

 Whiplash is primarily symptom-based, meaning a doctor will make a diagnosis based on the pain and limitations you describe.
 Symptoms of whiplash include:

 - Neck pain

 - Arm pain

 - Back pain